hamedzsmm/DistributedRateLimitByRedis/README.md

 The partition key function determines how to identify clients.
 The example uses the X-Forwarded-For header (common in load-balanced environments) with a fallback to the remote IP address.

-Rate Limiting Algorithms
-Currently supports:

-Fixed Window: Limits the number of requests per fixed time window (e.g., 10 requests per minute)

-Performance Considerations
+# Performance Considerations
 Redis operations are fast, but network latency should be considered

 For high-traffic applications, ensure your Redis instance is properly scaled

 The library minimizes Redis operations by using efficient Lua scripts

-Contributing
+# Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.

-License
+# License
 MIT License.
 See LICENSE for details.